 As part of the Actions and Responsibilities in the Referral Plan, the teacher describes in-class program adjustments and encourages input, and the teacher consults with parents/guardians about student’s progress and results of interventions

-Procedures used within the board for referring a student for an assessment (e.g., an assessment by an in-school team or by professional resource staff) should learning problems be identified that might result in the student’s being referred eventually to an Identification, Placement, and Review Committee (IPRC) (these procedures include notifying parents and involving them in the process)
+Procedures used within the board for referring a student for an assessment (e.g., an assessment by an In-School Team or by professional resource staff) should learning problems be identified that might result in the student’s being referred eventually to an Identification, Placement, and Review Committee (IPRC) (these procedures include notifying parents and involving them in the process)

 The practice in YRDSB is guided by the Referral Process, which is a collaborative process to plan and implement interventions to support students who may be in need of special education programs and services.

 If there is not enough information, then educators move through the referral process to an in-school team (initial meeting).
-The In-School Team includes an administrator, teacher(s), support staff, others (e.g., parents, student).
-At this meeting, all relevant parties will review background information, discuss the student's current performance, review the effectiveness of classroom intervention(s) and outline area(s) of concern.
+The In-School Team includes an administrator, teacher(s), support staff, others (e.g., parent(s)/guardian(s), student).
+At this meeting, all relevant parties will review background information, discuss the student's current performance, review the effectiveness of classroom intervention(s) and outline the area(s) of concern.
 Staff involved will define the learning needs and if there is enough information then they should be able to brainstorm interventions, select interventions, plan implementation, plan monitoring and follow up times.
 If the implemented intervention is effective, further follow-up may not be needed.
 If the interventions are not effective, then the school support team will need to plan new interventions and/or gather further information.

-If more information is needed, then the In-School Team will identify the information needed (possibly through assessment), identify personnel, and obtain parental permission, if required, for assessment.
+If more information is needed, then the In-School Team will identify the information needed (possibly through assessment), identify personnel, and obtain parental/guardian permission, if required, for assessment.
 If an additional assessment is determined to be needed, then a follow-up in-school team meeting will be held and this is where the team will review and synthesize data, recommend intervention or request an IPRC.

 Referral to an IPRC is the last part of the referral process.
-Participants included are the administrator(s), parents, student, teacher(s), support staff, others.
+Participants included are the administrator(s), parent(s)/guardian(s), student, teacher(s), support staff, others.
 They review student information, determine the student's identification and placement, monitor progress, evaluate at regular intervals, adjust as appropriate, conduct an annual review and provide recommendations for next year.

 The Referral Process: Actions and Responsibilities chart addresses the following actions: Classroom Interventions, In-School Team, and Referral to an IPRC and outlines the responsibilities of the Teacher, Special Education Resource Teacher (SERT), Administrator, Support Staff and Parent Communication.